Sad-AI-dev/AstralHerd/README.md

 Project repo for XP Link Jam 2022.
 This game was developed over the course of 44 hours for the XP-Link Gamejam 2022.
 [Sad-AI-dev](https://github.com/Sad-AI-dev) is the sole developer of this project.
 All assests were created within the timeframe of the gamejam, except for the music, sounds and fonts.
+Final product can also be found on [itch.io](https://sad-ai.itch.io/astral-herd).

 ## The Game
 ![Main Menu image](resources/screenshots/main_Menu.PNG?raw=true)